 Let’s begin with the obvious questions.
 What and where is this wharf, and how did it get its name?
 Gadsden’s Wharf is a site on the east side of the Charleston peninsula, along the Cooper River waterfront.
 More specifically, the historic boundaries of Gadsden’s Wharf included all of the waterfront property between Calhoun Street (on the north) and Laurens Street (on the south).
 If you’ve ever visited the South Carolina Aquarium, for example, that building is located a few feet north of Gadsden’s Wharf.
 The Fort Sumter Visitor Education Center at Liberty Square, next door to the aquarium, stands on the northeastern corner of Gadsden’s Wharf.
 Three hundred years ago, this entire area was a brackish marsh that was washed by the daily tides.

 In 1696, Isaac Mazyck received a grant for 90 acres of land on the Cooper River, including the site in question.
 In 1720, Mazyck sold approximately 63 of these acres to Thomas Gadsden, who in turn sold it to Captain George Anson in 1727.
-Nearly thirty years later, in 1758, Anson’s attorney sold a large swath of this property to an enterprising young merchant named Christopher Gadsden (son of Thomas).
+Thirty years later, in 1758, Anson’s attorney sold a large swath of this property to an enterprising young merchant named Christopher Gadsden (son of Thomas).
 At that time, Christopher Gadsden’s property included fifteen acres of high land and approximately twenty-nine acres of marsh.
 The high land encompassed all the property between what is now Calhoun and Laurens Streets, from the lobby of the present Gaillard Center eastward to modern Washington Street.
 Gadsden’s purchase may have also included a house, perhaps built by George Anson, located at what is now the northeast corner of East Bay Street and Vernon Street.
 Whether it was built before 1758 or after, a house at this location served as the principal residence for Christopher Gadsden’s family well into the early nineteenth century.
 The real estate to the east, between the house and the Cooper River, was low, marshy land that wasn’t good for much of anything.
 I’m sure the family had a stunning view of the harbor at sunrise, though.

 As a merchant, Christopher Gadsden dealt mostly in the import-export trade, and assisting planters with the task of shipping their rice, indigo, and other commodities to markets abroad.
 Like most of his contemporaries in that business, he rented space on one of Charleston’s several wharves.
 Staring in the 1680s with just one wharf on the Cooper River waterfront, Charleston’s maritime trade slowly expanded over the years.
 By the mid-1760s, there were a dozen wharves projecting from East Bay Street into the river, located to the south and to the north of Broad Street.
 Merchants like Christopher Gadsden sacrificed a portion of their profits to rental fees paid for wharfage, as it was called.
 By the end of 1766, Gadsden was determined to maximize his profits by building his own wharf, on his own property, just beyond the northern boundary of the town.
 To transform this vacant landscape into something more valuable and useful, Captain Gadsden (as he was known in the 1760s) would have to invest a lot of time, money, and resources.
 And that’s exactly what he began doing in early 1767.